-THANK YOU to the Ohio Poultry Association for a delicious and informative trip to Columbus, Ohio where I met some of the farmers responsible for providing eggs for my family.
-All opinions in this summary and recipe post are entirely my own.
+Thank you to the Ohio Poultry Association for a delicious and informative trip to Columbus, Ohio where I met some of the farmers responsible for providing eggs for my family.
+All opinions in this summary and recipe for Pumpkin Crème Brûlée are entirely my own.

 Did you know Ohio is the number one egg producing state in the country?
 Do you know how many eggs that actually means?
 Currently our state is home to 30 million egg laying hens and just a fraction of their job is providing 1 million eggs PER WEEK to popular (and Ohio-born) breakfast giant, Bob Evans.